 Your subject line is the first thing subscribers see when you email them.
 If it isn’t compelling, you’ll lose prospects before they get a chance to see what you’re offering in the body.

 Say you have a killer subject line that moves recipients to open your marketing emails.
 You’ll lose them just as quickly if your body copy fails to sell them on why they should take what you’re offering.

 How you frame an offer is just as important as the offer.
-That’s why even fantastic offers sometimes fall short when the copywriting underwhelms.
+That’s why even fantastic offers fall short when the copywriting underwhelms.

 Several things can weaken your copy.
 Maybe it’s too generic and misses your audience’s pain points.
 Maybe your language lacks urgency or your copy follows a botched storytelling structure.

-You can only improve your email copy by learning how to write compelling copy or hiring someone who does.
+Regardless, you can only improve your email copy by learning how to write compelling copy or hiring someone who does.
 A/B testing also helps you measure copy performance and adjust accordingly.

 Write better copy

 Your copy should connect with your audience and the things they care about.
 To do this, you must have a solid grasp of who they are, their pain points, and what moves them.
 Otherwise, the copies you produce might be beautiful.
 But they won’t convert.

 Beyond emotional resonance, your copy must also make logical sense.
 This is especially relevant when dealing with audiences unlikely to make impulse buys.